 - Physical hitting, slapping, pinching, kicking, shoving, pushing, forcible administration of a medication without a valid order, etc. - Sexual harassment, inappropriate touching, intercourse, assault, etc. - Verbal abuse threats of harm, saying things to intentionally frighten a patient, etc. - Mental abuse humiliation, harassment, intimidation, threats of punishment, threats of depriving care or possessions, etc.

-Any volunteer who witnesses or becomes aware of any caregiver misconduct needs to report it as soon as possible and no later than 2 hours after the perceived misconduct was observed.
+Any volunteer who witnesses or becomes aware of any caregiver misconduct needs to report it as soon as possible and no later than 2 hours after the perceived misconduct was observed to a manager or supervisor.